 Whether you filter comments by person (first screenshot below) or view annotations for the whole class (second screenshots below), clicking on Annotations just below the name of any of the topics you provided will list all of the individual annotations for that topic (i.e., 'Psychological Theories' in this case).

 Now, you have the option to upvote contributions by clicking the thumbs up icon, as well as comment on students' contributions, by clicking 'REPLY', just below each item.

 Note that commenting will isolate the contribution you want to reply to, and will shift the file view to that show that particular annotation.
 Press enter or click the right-pointing arrow next to the comment to submit it.
 Once it is submitted, you can still edit or delete it by clicking the three dots arranged vertically next to it.

 Other aspects to note:

 Once you're done commenting (or with any task), you can click on the left-pointing arrows at the top of the screen: in the annotation menu, this will take you back to the main annotation view; next to the assignment title, it will lead you back to the statistics screen (as will clicking Done).

 As a teacher, you can also post annotations.
-These can be either general, but related to one of the topics (by clicking on the white plus in a purple circle), or about specific parts of the document (by simply drawing a box with your mouse, while holding the left button down, over the specific section you want to annotate).
+These can be either general, but related to one of the topics (by clicking on the white plus in a purple circle), or about specific parts of the file (by simply drawing a box with your mouse, while holding the left button down, over the specific section you want to annotate).